IBM/TabFormer/README.md

 * scikit-learn (0.23.2)
 * Pandas (1.1.2)

-(X) represents the version which code is tested on.
+(X) represents the versions which code is tested on.

 These can be installed using pip by running :
 ```